3cky/mbusd/README.md

        -m mode
               Specifies serial port mode (like 8N1).
-       -S     Enable RS-485 support for given serial port device (Linux only) -t     Enable RTS RS-485 data direction control (if not disabled while compile).
+       -S     Enable RS-485 support for given serial port device (Linux only) -t     Enable RTS RS-485 data direction control using RTS, active transmit.
+       -r     Enable RTS RS-485 data direction control using RTS, active receive.
        -y file
-              Enable RS-485 direction data direction control by writing '1' to file for transmitter enable and '0' to file for transmitter disable -Y file
+              Enable RS-485 direction data direction control by writing '1' to file for transmitter enable and '0' to file for transmitter disable.
+       -Y file
-              Enable RS-485 direction data direction control by writing '0' to file for transmitter enable and '1' to file for transmitter disable -A address
+              Enable RS-485 direction data direction control by writing '0' to file for transmitter enable and '1' to file for transmitter disable.
+       -A address
-             Specifies TCP address to bind (default 0.0.0.0).
+             Specifies TCP server address to bind (default is 0.0.0.0).
        -P port
-              Specifies TCP port number (default 502).
+              Specifies TCP server port number (default is 502).
        -C maxconn
-              Specifies maximum number of simultaneous TCP connections.
+              Specifies maximum number of simultaneous TCP connections (default is 32).
        -N retries
-              Specifies maximum number of request retries (0 disables retries).
+              Specifies maximum number of request retries (0 disables retries, default is 3).
        -R pause
-              Specifies pause between requests in milliseconds.
+              Specifies pause between requests in milliseconds (default is 100ms).
        -W wait
-              Specifies response wait time in milliseconds.
+              Specifies response wait time in milliseconds (default is 500ms).
        -T timeout
-              Specifies connection timeout value in seconds (0 disables timeout).
+              Specifies connection timeout value in seconds (0 disables timeout, default is 60).
        -b
               Instructs mbusd to reply on a broadcast.